cacophony-wj/LeS/TROUBLESHOOTING.md

 Submit it to [Issues](https://github.com/cacophony-wj/LeS/issues).
 You might not know about the issues tab until just now.
 You might not want to create an account.
 You will probably want to talk about it on Discord.
 I might respond to you, I might not.
 I might tell you to submit it, I might just ignore you.
 If you're serious about me looking at a bug submit it.
 I'll at least give you a response.

+### I enabled a feature and it's not working.

+I won't answer questions about features I disabled.
+I disabled them because I couldn't get them to work.
+If you did, that's great, explain how and I'll pin it with a note to ping you so you can support people who ask questions about it.

+### I added a mod and something weird happened.

+See the main README.
+Long and the short of it is, you're on your own unless I'm in a good mood.

 ### There's more than 255 ESPs!
 Will this thing even launch?

 Yes.
 ESPs flagged as ESL don't count.
 Double click the little number to see how many real ESPs there are.
 Answer: a shockingly low amount!